Second Order Spiral Splines: More Background on Unit-Speed Interpolants

 \spp Interpolation by unit-speed curves can also be performed using {\em elastic splines} \cite{leefor}, \cite{edwards}, namely\footnote{Elastic splines and elastica mean different things depending on the context \cite{linners}.
-In the present paper, elastic splines are {\em pinned} and {\em unclamped}, and elastica are {\em fixed-length}.
+In the present paper, elastic splines are {\em pinned} and {\em clamped}, and elastica are {\em fixed-length}.
 In \cite{leefor}, $T$ is not given in advance and the elastic splines are {\em sliding}. } critical points of the restriction of the functional $J$ to the space of {\em unit-speed} $C^2$ interpolants.
-An elastic spline turns out to be a $C^2$ track-sum $y$ of {\em elastica} $y_j:[T_{j-1},T_j]\rightarrow \R ^m$, satisfying the auxiliary end conditions $y^{(2)}(T_0)={\bf 0}=y^{(2)}(T_n)$.
+An elastic spline turns out to be a $C^2$ track-sum $y$ of {\em elastica} $y_j:[T_{j-1},T_j]\rightarrow \R ^m$, satisfying the auxiliary end conditions.
 Elastica (elastic curves) have a long and interesting history \cite{levien}, \cite{birkhoff}, \cite{dan}, and their study reduces\footnote{On the other hand, the study of elastic splines does not reduce in this way.} to the case where $m=3$.
 The elastica are completely known in terms of elliptic functions \cite{singer}, with simplifications for $m=2$, which is the case of interest for the present paper.
 Although elastic splines (sometimes called {\em nonlinear splines} or {\em true splines}) are highly regarded\footnote{The objection raised at the end of \cite{leefor} does not really apply when $T$ is given.} as interpolants, they are less widely used than cubic polynomial splines.
 This is because the interpolation conditions for elastic splines require the solution of a system of nonlinear equations that is even more complicated\footnote{As noted on p.184 of \cite{edwards}, clothoidal splines are sometimes used to construct initial guesses for the computation of elastic splines.} than for clothoidal splines.
 However, the relative sophistication of elastica compared with cubic polynomials is not the main difficulty in computing elastic splines.

-\spp The more challenging problem is that there are usually many\footnote{In our setting there are usually $2^n$ elastic spline interpolants.
-This contrasts with the situation for polynomial splines, which are unique, depending only on $Y$ and $T$. } elastic splines interpolating $Y$ at $T$, and a good initial guess is required for each, in order to start the numerical solution of a sparse system of complicated nonlinear equations.
-The appearance of elliptic functions is of no special concern for numerical solvers, and sparseness is good: the critical task is to generate appropriate initial guesses for a rich variety of cases.
+As with most nonlinear problems, indeed also with our present task of finding spiral spline interpolants, the main difficulty is the construction of a suitable initial guess.